Pavan-Mishra/WealthWise-AI/README.md

 - 🧾 “Where did I spend the most this month?”
 - 💸 “How can I save more based on my spending habits?”
 - 📈 “What percentage of my income goes to food or transport?”
-- 💬 “Give me some smart investment tips.”
+- 💬 “Give me some smart investment tipss.”

 The responses are **friendly, personalized, and insight-driven**, thanks to the **OpenAI GPT API** integration.